cybertec-postgresql/pgwatch/docs/concept/components.md

 critical component of the whole solution.
-The main task of the pgwatch collector / daemon is pretty simple - reading the configuration and metric definitions, fetching the metrics from the configured databases using the configured connection info and finally storing the metric results to some other database, or just exposing them over a port for scraping in case of Prometheus mode.
+The main task of the pgwatch collector / daemon is pretty simple - reading the configuration and metric definitions, fetching the metrics from the configured databases using the configured connection info and finally storing the metric measurements to some other database, or just exposing them over a port for scraping in case of Prometheus mode.